justinhayes/cis/README.md

 of event data.
 Run 'python $CIS_HOME/bin/datadriver.py -h' for script options.

 Once these processes are running, you can run Impala queries and Solr searches via Hue, at http://<host>:8888.
-You can also view the ZoomData visualizations at http://<host>:????.
+You can also view the ZoomData visualizations at http://<host>/zoomdata/index.html (once you configure ZoomData to connect to CDH; see below for that).

 ZoomData Configuration